 INFPs offer innovative solutions and an open mind to a workplace, while ESFJs bring present-mindedness and organization.
 INFPs can help ESFJs be more flexible, while ESFJs can help INFPs accomplish their personal goals.

 Due to their Perceiving trait, INFPs tend to be more naturally accepting of a new situation.
 ESFJs may struggle a bit more with change, especially if it is unexpected, as it interrupts their plans.
 INFPs should help ESFJs process and understand the new situation, encouraging them to create a new plan or routine, which may provide ESFJs with a necessary sense of control.

-INFPs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.